 If you have any queries regarding SDP and UC you can call a specialist DWP team on 0800 181 4049.
 From 16 January 2019, if you were getting a SDP and mistakenly make a new claim for UC the specialist team should help you return to your old benefit/s.

-If you were receiving the SDP in a legacy benefit but have already moved over to Universal Credit you will remain on UC but at some point you will receive an additional amount to compensate for the financial loss experienced when you moved to UC and lost your SDP.
+If you were receiving the SDP in a legacy benefit (unless you were only claiming Housing Benefit) and you were already moved over to Universal Credit before 16 January 2019, meaning your SDP stopped, you will remain on UC and you should receive an additional amount to compensate you for the financial loss experienced as a result.

-DWP will identify claimants who have moved to Universal Credit and who are potentially eligible for a payment.
+DWP started to contact eligible claimants at the end of July 2019 to make these payments.
 If eligible, you will receive a lump-sum payment to cover the period since you moved to Universal Credit and then an ongoing monthly payment.

 At a point that has not yet been decided, these ongoing monthly payments will be converted into transitional protection, becoming part of the overall Universal Credit award, and treated in the same way as other transitional protection payments described on the transitional protection help page.